-The Tao Te Ching hints at how language supplants intuition with cognition in its ‘disclaimer’ in chapter #1: The way possible to think, runs counter to the constant way.
+The Tao Te Ching points to how language supplants intuition with cognition in its ‘disclaimer’ in chapter #1: The way possible to think, runs counter to the constant way.
 The name possible to express runs counter to the constant name.
-Even so, archeology, along with research of ‘unspoiled’ hunter-gatherer people in the last century, provides abundant evidence that our hunter-gatherer ancestors coped rather well with this cognitive dissonance through their profoundly egalitarian social structure and shared forms of self-expression.
+Even so, archeology, along with research of unspoiled hunter-gatherer people in the last century, provides abundant evidence that our hunter-gatherer ancestors coped rather well with this cognitive dissonance through their profoundly egalitarian social structure and shared forms of self-expression.
 I’ll expand upon this later.

 Domestication Ramps It Up